pivotal/docs-tap/supply-chain/reference/catalog/trivy-scanning.hbs.md

 * REGISTRY-SERVER is the registry server where scan results are uploaded
 * BRANCH-NAME is the git branch ref
 * GIT-URL is the url to the git source repository
 * SERVICE-ACCOUNT-SCANNER is the service account that runs the scan.
-It must have read access to image.
+It must have read access to the image being scanned.
 * SERVICE-ACCOUNT-PUBLISHER is the service account that uploads results.
-It must have write access to scanResults.location.
+It must have write access to where the scan results are being published which is the REGISTRY-SERVER/REGISTRY-REPOSITORY.
 * spec.scanning.active-keychains is an array of enabled credential helpers to authenticate against registries using workload identity mechanisms.
 * WORKSPACE-BINDINGS are additional array of secrets, ConfigMaps, or EmptyDir volumes to mount to the running scan.
 The name is used as the mount path.
 * WORKSPACE-SIZE is size of the PersistentVolumeClaim the scan uses to download the image and vulnerability database.